-If you are conducting your own user testing, you can use an in-line survey as a script to see how intuitive a task is and then ask post-test questions to find out what users like, don’t like, or would recommend to improve the application.
+If you are conducting your own user testing, you can use an on-line survey as a script to see how intuitive a task is and then ask post-test questions to find out what users like, don’t like, or would recommend improving the application.

 Customer Training Feedback